harvester/harvester/docs/automatic-installation.md

 Let's assume the iPXE script is stored in `/usr/share/nginx/html/harvester/ipxe-create`

 ### JOIN mode

+> :warning: **Security Risks**: The configuration file below contains credentials which should be kept secretly.
+Please do not make the configuration file publicly accessible at the moment.

 Create a [Harvester configuration file](./harvester-configuration.md) `config-join.yaml` for `JOIN` mode, modify the values as needed: